 - Give back to the community by engaging in humanitarian service, locally and/or globally.

 Humanitarian service is stressed in the PA curriculum.
 Each student must take a course in Global Health Engagement in order to progress in the program.
 Across all cohorts, 100% of students have earned a passing score in this course.
 Students are also involved in community health outreach events on a recurring bases.
 These events include health fairs, health screenings, community outreach and pre PA informational events, at the college and high school levels.
 The result meets our activities requirement.

 - Increase access to patient-centered health care by working or volunteering in rural and/or underserved regions.

-- Use acquired knowledge and skills to find gainful employment and adapt to existing health care systems.
+- Use acquired knowledge and skills to find gainful employment and perform effectively in existing and changing health care systems.

 In a survey sent to all graduates, 94% of respondents feel their PA education prepared them to find gainful employment and perform effectively in existing and changing health care systems.
 In addition, 100% of respondents from the class of 2018 are currently employed.
 The class of 2019 have recently graduated and are currently seeking employment.
 The majority of our graduates have found employment.
 More that 93% (minimum goal) agreed that they were adequately prepared for gainful employment by the program.